jenkinsci/delphix-plugin/README.md

 #### Advanced Settings

-It is possible to share assets created between build steps.The provision operation have their output saved in properties file.
+It is possible to share assets created between build steps.
+The provision operation has its output saved in a properties file.

 ## <a id="links"></a>Links